-Immune thrombocytopenia, previously known as idiopathic thrombocytopenia (ITP), causes you to have a low platelet count.
-This may result in excessive bleeding inside and outside of your body.
-Bleeding associated with ITP isn’t typically life-threatening, but it can lead to serious complications.
+Immune thrombocytopenia, previously known as idiopathic thrombocytopenic purpura (ITP), causes you to have a low platelet count.
+This may result in excessive bleeding inside and outside your body.

-Corticosteroids work by blocking the immune response of the body.
-This action is known as immunosuppression, and it decreases the number of harmful proteins made against platelets.
+Corticosteroids work by blocking your body’s immune response.
+This action is known as immunosuppression, and it decreases the number of harmful proteins that can attach themselves to your platelets.

 Side effects associated with corticosteroids include:

 - increased risk of infection